 Bishop Williamson’s second crucial omission is failing to consider valid Sacraments performed by heretics and schismatics.
 Such (valid) Sacraments are mortal sins and God does not give His Grace through those Sacraments.
 Here is how St. Thomas Aquinas explains this important truth:

-[S]ome have contended that , schismatics, and the , who are outside the pale of the , cannot perform this Sacrament [viz., the Holy Eucharist].
-But herein they are deceived, because, as says (Contra Parmen. ii), “it is one thing to lack something utterly, and another to have it improperly”; and in like fashion, “it is one thing not to bestow, and quite another to bestow, but not rightly.” … [S]ince the of the is an act which follows the power of order, such as are separated from the by , , or , can indeed the , which on being by them contains body and blood; but they act wrongly, and by doing so; and in consequence they do not receive the fruit of the sacrifice [viz., Grace]….
+[S]ome have contended that heretics, schismatics, and the excommunicate, who are outside the pale of the Church, cannot perform this Sacrament [viz., the Holy Eucharist].
+But herein they are deceived, because, as Augustine says (Contra Parmen. ii), “it is one thing to lack something utterly, and another to have it improperly”; and in like fashion, “it is one thing not to bestow, and quite another to bestow, but not rightly.” … [S]ince the consecration of the Eucharist is an act which follows the power of order, such persons as are separated from the Church by heresy, schism, or excommunication, can indeed consecrate the Eucharist, which on being consecrated by them contains Christ’s true body and blood; but they act wrongly, and sin by doing so; and in consequence they do not receive the fruit of the sacrifice [viz., Grace]….

 Summa, III, Q.82, a.7, Respondeo.